alphagov/govuk-developer-docs/source/manual/access-to-licensing-for-third-parties.html.md

 The machine classes you will need are `licensing_frontend` and `licensing_backend`.
 You will need to be on the VPN.

+Connect to the instance by running, for example, `gds govuk connect -e production ssh licensing_backend`.

 The files most relevant to the Licensify applications can be found in:

 * Application: `/data/vhost/licensify`